ABOUT US

 Matches are the best of 3 frames in the early rounds progressing to the best of 5, with the final played over the best of 7.

 Notable past winners of the Dwyer Bowl are Ronnie Gross (English Amateur snooker champion 1957/60/62), Geoff Foulds and Tony Meo.
-The 2001/2 season's runner-up, Martin Gould, subsequently became the 2002 English Amateur Snooker Champion, won the competition in the 2002/3 and the next 4 seasons (an unprecedented 5 in a row) and won the English Amateur Snooker Championship again in 2007.
+The 2001/2 season's runner-up, Martin Gould, subsequently became the 2002 English Amateur Snooker Champion, and then won this competition in 2002/3 and the next 5 seasons (an unprecedented 6 successive wins).
+He then won the English Amateur Snooker Championship again in 2007.